Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Rabbit’s foot fern

-These ferns are harmless to cats, but it’s best to avoid your cat eating large amounts.
-If your cat eats too much of these ferns, it can get digestive upset.
+These ferns are harmless to cats, but it’s best to avoid your cat regularly nibbling on these plants.
+If your cat ingests too much of these ferns, they can get digestive upset.
 This will be unpleasant, but unlikely to cause any long-term issues or death in healthy felines.

 divider-cat